 Finding a dive shop is not at all difficult in Coron.
 Almost every resort and hotel will have a dive shop, especially ones in the main town, or those situated in nearby islands.

-Before 2017, visitors are allowed to rent their private boats and transportation and freely go through their own itinerary.
+Before 2017, visitors are allowed to rent their private boats and transportation and freely go through their own itineraries.
 However, the town has changed its policies to further monitor the movement of travelers within Coron.
 Travelers now have to book their boats and tours through travel agencies.
 Most resorts will either offer their own tours, or be connected to a travel agency, so this shouldn’t be a problem.
 There are several tours travelers can choose from, but tour rates are not standardized.
 Make sure to shop around to get the best deal.

 Coron Town Tour: USD 12-15